quattor/quattor.github.com/_aquilon/management.md

 git push
 ```

-### Binding features to personalities and archetypes
+### Binding features to personalities

-A feature can be bound to one or more personalities or archetypes.
+A feature can be bound to one or more personalities.
 It means that all using these
-personalities or archetypes will have the feature configured.
+personalities will have the feature configured.
 The command to do it is
 `aq bind_feature`.
 For example to bind the feature `demo` created previously to the personality `test`,
 the command would be: